 This should mean that the future of the restoration will be in the hands of an enterprising and experienced group with enthusiasm to raise funds and succeed.

 ACA is currently working on gaining grants for the length of canal towards Measham.
 There are considerable hurdles to overcome as the line of the canal will have to divert from the original route in some places, and this would therefore be classed as new build rather than restoration.
 Heritage Lottery Fund (HLF) will only consider funding for restoration of the old canal, such as the length from Bridge 62 to the point where it leaves Illott Wharf (with the exception of the aqueduct, which is not restoration of an original structure).
-HLF held a site visit in December 2016.
-Before applying for funding we have been advised to apply for a HLF historical survey grant for Illott Wharf.
+Some good news – A HLF grant of £10,000 has recently been awarded (March 2018) which is to fund a historical survey of Illott Wharf – which will be undertaken by Leicester University.
+This is an essential preliminary activity before restoration of the wharf area can take place.
 Volunteers have are already held work parties to clear surface scrub from this site to facilitate the survey.

 A revised route for the proposed HS2 line has recently been published and information events held locally.
 In Measham itself, a housing development was planned to start in 2017, including the construction of around three-quarters of a mile of canal west of Measham High Street.
 This would have resulted in an isolated length of restored canal, and it would have helped ACA to push for completion of the rest of the gaps in due course, However, the recently revised route for HS2 impacts negatively on the scheme as it stands at present, and it is currently on hold..
 We await further news on developments.